Collocation - General Information - V99.0

 specific CenturyLink premises.

-To order a Space Availability Report submit the Space Availability Report Request form (located in the Implementation - Ordering section - Collocation Application Forms and Order Forms) to the Collocation Project Management Center (CPMC) at firstname.lastname@example.org.
+To order a Space Availability Report submit the Space Availability Report Request form (located in the Implementation - Ordering section - Collocation Application Forms and Order Forms) to firstname.lastname@example.org with a copy to your Service Manager.

-Upon receipt of the request, the CPMC will prepare a quote and email it to.
+Upon receipt of the request, CenturyLink will prepare a quote and email it to.
 This quote will equal the number of offices multiplied by the Space Availability Report Charge.
 The bill is final and due upon receipt.

 The previous version Collocation Application form will only be accepted for 30 calendar days after the date of the new version of the Collocation Application form.
 Current forms are located in this web page in the Ordering section-Collocation Application Forms and Order Forms